3473f/ros2autodoc/README.md

 ## Overview

 The `ros2autodoc` package provides a ROS2 command line interface tool to automatically generate documentation for ROS2 nodes.
 The tool outputs an initial documentation file detailing the interface (parameters, publishers, subscribers, services and actions) for a running ROS2 node.
+The package was tested with ROS2 Foxy, Humble and Iron.

 ## Installation

-1. Install a recent ROS2 version (currently supported: `Foxy Fitzroy` and `Humble Hawksbill`).
+1. Install a recent ROS2 version.
 2. Make sure that `colcon` is installed:

 ```shell